 Photo of Lake Tuendae at the CSU Desert Studies Center at Zzyzx, CA by Aurora Tang.

-From a conversation on January 5, 2015 with Dennis Casebier at the Mojave Desert Heritage and Cultural Association (MDHCA) in Goffs, CA. Casabier conducted extensive interviews with Springer between 1981-1985.
+From a conversation on January 5, 2015 with Dennis Casebier at the Mojave Desert Heritage and Cultural Association (MDHCA) in Goffs, CA. Casabier conducted extensive interviews with Springer from 1981 – 1985.
 These interviews are archived at the MDHCA.